StarStrider23/Financial-Volatility-Risk-Forecasting/README.md

 Additional analysis included feature importance evaluation for machine learning models and investigation of violation clustering during periods of changing market volatility.

 Although a necessary level of background is given below, the reader may also familiarize oneself with the following project: https://github.com/StarStrider23/1-day-Value-at-Risk-Expected-Shortfall-Forecasting-Project.
-The project includes some further discussion on GARCH(1,1), VaR and ES.
+The project includes some further discussion on GARCH(1,1), VaR/ES and Kupiec/Christoffersen tests.

 # Background